mgsarris/Online-Game-Collector-Friend/README.md

 - For Steam (save as steam.html): http://steamcommunity.com/id/[---insert your steam ID here---]/games/?tab=all
 - For Origin (save as origin.html): https://www.origin.com/usa/en-us/game-library

-2a.
-If your using the C# application, all you need to do is throw all of the html files and the exe in the same folder and you should be good to go (even if your missing a site or two)
+2. If your using the C# application, all you need to do is throw all of the html files and the exe in the same folder and you should be good to go (even if your missing a site or two)

-2b.
-Same for python, just make sure you have the re (regular expression) library (pip install re).
+3. Same if your using python, just make sure you have the re (regular expression) library (pip install re).

 If something isn't working, double check that you:
 - Saved the complete html